thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 Privacy Considerations {#priv-cons}
 ======================

-The extent and consequences of metadata leakage from endpoints to path when using a certain {{&foo}} SHALL be discussed in the document that introduces this new {{&foo}}.
+The extent and consequences of metadata leakage from endpoints to path when using a certain {{&foo}} SHALL be assessed in the document that introduces this new {{&foo}}.
 If needed, the document SHALL describe the relevant risk mitigations.

 IANA Considerations {#iana-cons}
 ===================